meet nigeria’s most famous gay activist

 Oh my god.
 Coming out on that program was like a bomb exploding.
 The producers were told to take the show off air.
 The presenter, Funmi Lyanda, had to remove herself from being seen as supporting me because it was getting very scary outside.
 I faced the most difficult of my time.
 I lost my job.
 I couldn't get a job.
 The presenter struggled to get her show back and when it did come back it was extremely censored.
 I became depressed, I lost friends, my family told me not to come to the house anymore.
 I'd experienced homophobic attacks before but it was three times as bad after coming out.

 Why did you move to the UK in 2007?

 At one point, my house was broken into and I was beaten for two hours.
-My neighbour saved my life.
+My neighbor saved my life.
 I was arrested based on the [false] premise that my house was a recruiting ground for homosexuals.
 I had been in England once [before] for a conference where I spoke about HIV.
-My mother said you have a visa on your passport, you should go to England.
+My mother said, 'you have a visa on your passport, you should go to England.'
 I didn't know anybody there.
 I'd only been there for three days, staying in a hotel.
 But in April 2007, I found myself in London.

 The new documentary in development, The Boy from Mushin, will also reflect on your time in the UK from 2007 to present day.
 Why is it important to show your refugee experience in the film?

 I had the support of the United Kingdom when I needed it most.
 I didn't even know people could come here and claim asylum.
 To a great extent, that is why I am politically active in this country.
 It gave me a second chance and I have to do as much as I can to make this country great -- to show that Britain has evolved into a great multicultural society and to make people aware of the beauty of that multiculturalism.

 You went back to Nigeria late last year to speak at an arts festival, an experience which was recorded for the new documentary about you.
 How was going there for you?